MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/database.md

 ![Screenshot of label in action](\media\database\data-link-properties.png)

 > [!NOTE]
-> Please note that due to the 64-bit architecture of Power Automate Desktop, only installed 64-bit drivers are available for selection in the **Open SQL connection** action.
+> Power Automate Desktop is a 64-bit application, only 64-bit installed drivers will be available for selection in the **Open SQL connection** action.

 ## Database actions